7 Things to Consider Before Starting a New Side Hustle

 Some people might prefer deliverable-based businesses, like freelance writing.
 Others might want to devote a fixed number of hours per week, which would lend itself to being a virtual assistant.

-Even if you don’t have tons of free time, you can still find ways to make extra money online from home.
+Even if you don’t have tons of free time, you can still find ways to pad your income.
 For example, you can get paid to watch Netflix in your spare time or take online surveys for money.
 Just be sure to work with a reputable site.
 You don’t want to spend precious time and lose money instead of earning it.

 4. Watch out for work-from-home scams.